-On February 24th the Victims of Communism Memorial Foundation and International Coalition to End Transplant Abuse hosted a virtual conference to discuss the CCP’s forced organ harvesting and to designate the CCP as a criminal organization.
+On February 24, the Victims of Communism Memorial Foundation and the International Coalition to End Transplant Abuse hosted a virtual conference about the Chinese Communist Party’s forced organ harvesting.
+Forced organ harvesting is the practice of killing people for their organs.

 The keynote speaker at the conference was Sir Geoffrey Nice QC.
 He is Chair of the China Tribunal, an independent tribunal into forced organ harvesting.
 The China Tribunal’s members have agreed unanimously that China is engaging in forced organ harvesting from prisoners of conscience.
 “If rights are universal, duties are universal too,” Nice stated.
 “If a finding is made that fundamentally breaches the rights of one group of people,” then, he said, “that breach engages in us the duty to do something to put it right.”

 At the conference Kristina Olney, Director of Government Relations for VOC said, “The United States and the rights-respecting nations of the world must confront the evidence of this horrific human rights taking place in China today and hold the Chinese Communist Party accountable for its complicity.”